Jump to content on this page:

 Grey literature

-See the Library's grey literature page to access: Overton and Lens.org.
+See the Library's grey literature page to access: Overton Index and Lens.org.

 Themed databases

-The Library provides access to a number of themed databases, including:
+The Library provides access to a number of themed databases, including the following.
+To see more information, click the title to view the full entry in Databases A-Z:

-LGBT Magazine Archive is a static collection covering the archives of 26 leading LGBT (Lesbian, Gay, Bisexual, and Transgender) magazines including the complete backfile of The Advocate, the oldest surviving continuously published US title of its type.
-LGBT Magazine Archive also includes the principal UK titles, notably Gay News and its successor publication Gay Times.
+LGBT Magazine Archive - a static collection of 26 leading LGBT (Lesbian, Gay, Bisexual, and Transgender) magazines including the principal UK titles, notably Gay News and its successor publication Gay Times, and the complete backfile of The Advocate, the oldest surviving continuously published US title of its type.

-Black Lives Matter, Exact Editions is a freely available Black Lives Matter learning resource, featuring a rich collection of handpicked articles from the digital archives of over 50 different publications covering arts, business, culture, history, politics and current affairs.
+Black Lives Matter, Exact Editions - a freely available Black Lives Matter learning resource, featuring articles from the digital archives of 50+ different publications covering arts, business, culture, history, politics, and current affairs.

-Black Lives Matter, Springer Collection is a collection of books, journal articles and magazine content from Springer that amplifies Black voices and the issues raised by the Black Lives Matter movement.
-Springer’s aim is to amplify Black voices within their collection by sharing their research, personal stories and journey.
+Black Lives Matter, Springer Collection is a collection of books, journal articles and magazine content that amplifies Black voices and the issues raised by the Black Lives Matter movement.
+Springer’s aim is to amplify Black voices within their collection by sharing their research, personal stories, and journeys.

 References and acknowledgements

-The University Library would like to acknowledge the work of Kaye Towlson at De Montfort University in inspiring the creation of this guide.
+The University Library acknowledges the work of Kaye Towlson at De Montfort University in inspiring the creation of this guide.
 Thanks also to all of the people who contribute to the creation and curation of the crowd-sourced list of databases covering research outputs from the Global South.

 Bovill, C. (2020) Co-creation in learning and teaching: the case for a whole-class approach in higher education.
 Higher education, 79 (6)